ucdavis/FairMLCourse/ReadingList.md

 * ["natural" solution to Monty Hall problem](https://heather.cs.ucdavis.edu/ProbStatDSBook/MontyHall.pdf)

-   If one carefully names all the events, the problem is actually easy. straightforward.
+   If one carefully names all the events, the problem is actually easy, straightforward.

 * [Good for Men, Good for Women, Bad for People](https://www.researchgate.net/publication/11608762_)